1935 college football rankings

 The 1935 college football rankings included (1) a United Press (UP) poll of sports writers, (2) a poll of sports editors conducted by the committee responsible for awarding the Toledo Cup to the nation's top college football team, and the (3) Boand, (4) Dickinson, and (5) Houlgate Systems.
 The Minnesota Golden Gophers (8–0), led by head coach Bernie Bierman, were selected as national champions in the UP poll, the Toledo Cup voting, and the Boand System.
 The SMU Mustangs (12–0 prior to losing the 1936 Rose Bowl), led by consensus All-Americans Bob Wilson and J. C. Wetsel, were selected as national champions by Dickinson and Houlgate.

 Champions (by ranking)

 Major rankings (both contemporary and retroactive) have varied in who they identify as the season champion(s).
-Schools identified as 1935 season champions by at least one such ranking include: Minnesota, LSU, Princeton, SMU, and TCU as season champions:
+Schools identified as 1935 season champions by at least one such ranking include: Minnesota, Princeton, SMU, and TCU as season champions: